adelchellabi/student-management-api/README.md

 ### Run Laravel Lint

--   Use the following command to lint your Laravel code: `composer fix path/to/your/code`
+-   Use the following command to lint your Laravel code: `docker-compose exec app composer fix path/to/your/code`

--   To lint the entire application, run: `composer fix`
+-   To lint the entire application, run: `docker-compose exec app composer fix`

 ### Running Tests